andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ### PySpark ML

 The Sentiment analysis of Twitter posts by the application, is done using a logistic regression algortihm.
-The final model is trained on the public [Sentiment140](http://help.sentiment140.com/for-students) dataset, which is structured as follows:
+As a datasource we used the public [Sentiment140](http://help.sentiment140.com/for-students) dataset, which is structured as follows:

 The data is a CSV with emoticons removed.
 Data file format has 6 fields:
 1. The polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)